dortania/OpenCore-Install-Guide/ktext.md

    * Needed for seeing HFS volumes.
 * [FwRuntimeServices.efi](https://github.com/acidanthera/AppleSupportPkg/releases)
    * Replacement for [AptioMemoryFix.efi](https://github.com/acidanthera/AptioFixPkg), used for patching boot.efi for NVRAM fixes and better memory management.

 For extra functionality with OpenCore:

 * [UsbKbDxe.efi](https://github.com/acidanthera/AppleSupportPkg)
-   * Used for Apple Hot keys and FileVault support when OpenCore's built-in drivers do not work with your firmware.
-Recommended to test without it first.
+   * Used for Apple Hotkeys and FileVault support when OpenCore's built-in drivers do not work with your firmware.
+Recommended testing without it first.

 * [VirtualSmc.efi](https://github.com/acidanthera/VirtualSMC/releases)
    * Only used for proper FileVault support, cannot be used with FakeSMC.

 For a full list of compatible drivers, see 11.2 Properties in the [OpenCorePkg Docs](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).
 These files will go in your Drivers folder in your EFI

 # Kexts

 A kext is a **k**ernel **ext**ension, you can think of this as a driver for macOS, these files will go into the Kexts folder in your EFI